-The Council's own policy is to complete 100% of inspections of premises due an inspection, in accordance with the FSA risk rating system.
-In 2008-2009 356 premises inspections will be required.
-A change in the Code of Practice issued by the Food Standards Agency is anticipated in July 2008.
-The anticipated change will allow the Council to base the interventions programme on outcomes as opposed to planned inspections as has historically been the case.
-Should the change come to fruition it is proposed that additional interventions will be made concerning food premises with 1 star or less as per the rating given by the Council's Scores on the Doors food hygiene award scheme which was launched on 31st March 2008.
+The council's own policy is to complete 100% of the planned interventions..
+The change to the Code of Practice issued by the Food Standards Agency 2008 now allows the Council to base the interventions programme on outcomes as opposed to planned inspections as has historically been the case.
+As a result of this change it is proposed that additional interventions will be made concerning food premises with 1 star or less as per the rating given by the Council's Scores on the Doors food hygiene award scheme.

 The budget for concerning food safety enforcement is now separate from imported food and other functions.
-The budgets for these areas are shown in section 4.1 below.
-Staffing arrangements are detailed in table 4.2.
+The budgets for these areas are shown in Section 5.1 below.
+Staffing arrangements are detailed in table 5.2.